 That antidote is precisely what our text gives us.
-You can't see the clue in English, but in the Greek the word "sluggish" is exactly the same word that is translated "dull" in 5:11.
-"We have much to say, which is hard to explain, since you have become dull of hearing."
+You can’t see the clue in English, but in the Greek, the word “sluggish” is exactly the same word that is translated “dull” in Hebrews 5:11: “We have much to say, which is hard to explain, since you have become dull of hearing.”

-That's very important to see, because this very dullness is the enemy of assurance, and the antidote to this dullness would be the prescription for assurance.
-And that antidote is precisely what we can learn from 5:11–14.
-In fact we've already learned it—at the beginning of this message.
+That’s very important to see, because this very dullness is the enemy of assurance, and the antidote to this dullness would be the prescription for assurance.
+And that antidote is precisely what we can learn from Hebrews 5:11–14.
+In fact, we’ve already learned it — at the beginning of this message.